Second Collections

 Catholic Communications Campaign

-The essential mission of the CCC is to contribute to the process of evangelization by fostering activities in relation to television, radio, internet, and other media, and through special projects of the Catholic press.
+The essential mission of the CCC is to contribute to the process of evangelization by fostering activities in relation to television, radio, the internet, and other media, and through special projects of the Catholic press.
 An annual collection is taken up in the dioceses, which remit 50% of the funds collected to the National Office.
 From these funds, grants are made by the USCCB Subcommittee on the Catholic Communication Campaign.
 The remaining portion of the collection is retained by the dioceses for use in local communication projects.

 The Peter’s Pence Collection enables the Holy Father to respond with emergency financial assistance to requests to aid the neediest throughout the world—those who suffer as a result of war, oppression, and natural disasters.
-It likewise provides the faithful with a tangible opportunity to not only empower the weak, defenseless, and voiceless, but also sustain those who suffer.
+It likewise provides the faithful with a tangible opportunity to not only empower the weak, defenseless, and voiceless but also sustain those who suffer.

-Church in Africa
+Pastoral Solidarity Fund for the Church in Africa

 Catholic Schools in the Diocese of Dallas

 Within the Diocese of Dallas, we believe that Catholic Schools need to be excellent across five domains in order to thrive: Academics, Community, Catholic Formation, Facilities, and Finances.
 Catholic Schools need to be reflective of the needs of their communities and serve the greater interests of those they serve.
 We believe that Catholic school provides the best environment in which children can thrive — an environment where students our formed as saints who can become who God is inviting them to be, and as scholars who love to learn.
-Funds from this diocesan second collection for Catholic Schools goes to support our efforts of the Catholic Schools Office in making a quality education accessible to students in the Dallas area.
+Funds from this diocesan second collection for Catholic Schools goes to support our efforts of the Catholic Schools Office in making a quality education accessible to students in the Diocese of Dallas.

 The Catholic University of America